spark2k06/PCXT_MiSTer/README.md

 * Check the PIC8259 module and check the INTs trigger.
 * Loading ROMs from the OSD menu
+* Use SDRAM as system memory.
+Currently BRAM is used for everything, providing the system with 256Kb of RAM, 64Kb for the BIOS and 32Kb for VRAM.
 * IDE module implementation
 * VHD support for easy integration with [XTIDE Universal BIOS](https://www.xtideuniversalbios.org/)
 * Addition of other modules: